An actor-critic algorithm with policy gradients to solve the job shop scheduling problem using deep double recurrent agents: JSSP as a Markov Decision process

+It turns out this process can be formulated as a Markov Decision process (MDP).
+With a notation similar to the one used to the describe RL in section \ref{sec:preliminaries_and_notation}, we characterize a finite MDP using the tuple $(\mathcal{S},\mathcal{A},\mathcal{R},P)$, where $\mathcal{S}$ is the set of states, $\mathcal{A}$ the set of actions, ${R}: \mathcal{S}\times\mathcal{A}\rightarrow\mathbb{R}$ a reward function and $P:\mathcal{S}\times\mathcal{A}\rightarrow\mathcal{S}$ the transition function.
 The \textbf{state} ${s_t}\in \cal S$ captures all the relevant information regarding the current iteration, in order to respect the {Markov Property} and to have a fully observable system state.
 The data structure adopted is a list of jobs, with each job being a list of tasks (or operations) $(j,k)$, with $j \in \cal J$ being the job and $k \in \cal M$ the machine, as illustrated in Figure \ref{fig:state}.
 A processing time $p_{jk}$ is associated with each operation $(j,k)$, representing the time spent by the job $j$ to complete the task on the machine $k$.
 If a task $(j,k)$ is the first available operation for a job, then we take into account the \textit{earliest possible starting time} $s_{jk}$, defined as $s_{jk} = \max(C_{jh},C_{ik})$, where $(j,h)~\prec~(j,k)$, $(i,k)$ is the last operation scheduled using the machine $k$, and $C_{jh}$ and $C_{ik}$ are the corresponding completion times.
 At each decision step $t$, an \textbf{action} $a_t$, representing the allocation of an operation at a certain starting time, is taken and the corresponding task is removed from the job and put into a list of scheduled operations.
 The set ${\mathcal{A}_{s_t}}$ contains all the available actions at state $s_t$, i.e. the operations still to be scheduled, with no prior operations or whose prior operations have been already scheduled, as illustrated in Figures \ref{fig:next_state0} and \ref{fig:action}.
 The \textbf{next state} ${s_{t+1}}$ is the state $s_{t}$ without the operation scheduled at decision step $t$ (see Figure \ref{fig:next_state}).
 Due to the deterministic nature of the problem, the state transition is deterministic and given a state-action pair $(s_t,a_t)$, the next state $s_{t+1}$ is uniquely determined.
 In order to be coherent with the RL classical notation, the \textbf{reward} ${r_{t+1}}$ will be the negative contribution of the selected operation to the current makespan $C_{\max_t}$.
 If $(j,k)$ is the operation scheduled at decision step $t$, then

 In this way, it holds $C_{\max_k} = \displaystyle -\sum_{t=1}^{k} r_t$, and $C_{\max} = \displaystyle -\sum_{t=1}^{T} r_t$.